 At midday, you can find some rare shade by hiding under the shadow of the arches; a real treat, making this is a great place to stop for lunch or a snack while visiting Arches National Park with kids.

-The walk itself is nothing to write home about, but the Double Arch is so impressive that it’s one of the best things to do in Arches National Park.
+The short Arches hike itself is nothing to write home about, but the Double Arch is so impressive that it’s one of the best things to do in Arches National Park with kids.

 The roundtrip distance of the Double Arch hike is 0.7 miles (1.1 km).
 There is negligible elevation gain unless you elect to hike up the slickrock underneath the double arch.